-Fundamental visual identities for creative practices
+Designing visual identities for a variety of independent practices

 Small Magic Ceramics by Zipporah Camille Thompson

-Ariana Anderson, expert stylist
+Ariana Anderson, elegant stylist

 Ariana Anderson is a style advisor, wedding stylist, and menswear consultant.
 She brings experience and care to the details of every garment and event.